flormpecasique/stacks-invoice/README.md

 - Automatic **QR code generation** for easy payments
 - Simple and **professional invoice design**
 - Easy **sharing and download** options

+Each invoice includes a QR code that can be scanned with any Stacks-compatible wallet for easy payments.